The Logic Primer™

 Some original and successful ideas that required lateral thinking would include

-Flickr®, the first major photo sharing website, the Segway® people mover, and the iPod®.
+Flickr®, the first major photo sharing website, the Segway® people mover, and Apple's original iPod®.

 Return